This is Rama (or possibly Lakshmana and more about it later), standing in Tribhanga (with a triple bend).

 Rama’s arms are meant to be holding an arrow and a bow.
 Normally the bow and arrow are cast separately and inserted into their respective position.
 Invariably they get lost.

-This is a Ganga Jamuna vigraha, meaning it is made using two material, copper rich alloy (for the body of the deity) and brass (for the ornaments and decoration).
+This is a Ganga Jamuna Vigraha, meaning it is made using two materials, copper-rich alloy (for the body of the deity) and brass (for the ornaments and decoration).
 Ganga Jamuna Vigrahas are rare and the art of making them is now lost.
 There are artisans experimenting with various techniques and one day we may achieve the quality we see in this Vigraha.

 There are some examples of GJ Vigrahas where the brass overlay is very very thin and it almost looks like electroplating.
 More about it later with another Vigraha.